 This course provides an introduction to the marketing discipline with emphasis on planning and the development of competitive strategies.
 Topics include the marketing environment, marketing research, advertising, marketing plans, marketing campaigns, sales, new product development, and distribution channels.
-Prerequisite: BUS 113 recommended.
+Prerequisite: MAN 113 recommended.

-MKT 323 Consumer Behavior (3 hours, fall even years) A course that examines fundamental areas of consumer decisionmaking processes such as information processing, external and internal influences, and business influences on consumer choices of products and services.
+MKT 323 Consumer Behavior (3 hours, offered as announced) A course that examines fundamental areas of consumer decision-making processes such as information processing, external and internal influences, and business influences on consumer choices of products and services.
 Psychological and socio-cultural factors are examined along with a broad range of purchase and consumption situations.
 Appropriate target market strategies are explored.
 Prerequisites: none, but MKT 313 is recommended.

-MKT 333 Advertising & Promotions (3 hours, fall odd years) A course that studies advertising and promotion methods used by organizations to promote and sell products and services.
+MKT 333 Advertising & Promotions (3 hours, offered as announced)

+A course that studies advertising and promotion methods used by organizations to promote and sell products and services.
 Emphasis is placed on the role of advertising and promotion in developing advertising plans and campaigns.
 Topics include creative design of ads, copy writing, direct mail, direct response advertising, catalogs, print media, broadcast media, media buying, telemarketing, and advertising on the Internet.
 Consideration will be given to the advertising and promotion of churches and mission ministries.
 Prerequisites: none, but MKT 313 is recommended.

-MKT 433 Marketing Research (3 hours, spring odd years) A study of modern marketing research techniques and their problem-solving applications to marketing, sales, advertising, and promotions.
+MKT 433 Marketing Research (3 hours, offered as announced) A study of modern marketing research techniques and their problem-solving applications to marketing, sales, advertising, and promotions.
 Specific topics include research decisions, problem definition, exploratory research, hypothesis testing, research instrument design, data collection, data analysis, and the reporting of results.
 Prerequisites: MKT 313, MKT 323 or 333, MAT 253.

-MKT 493 Marketing Internship (3 hours, either semester or
+MKT 493 Marketing Internship (3 hours, either semester or summer)

 This course is a supervised experience in a business firm or nonprofit organization combining practical experience with classroom studies.
-It requires 240 hours of work experience.
+It requires 240 hours of work experience and preparation of an organization chart, job description, journal and portfolio.
 Prerequisites: Junior or Senior business administration majors only and approval of SBA Director.